LucasL12345/ObjectRecognitionApplication/README.md

 ## Installation

-In order to install the app, simply clone or download the repo and open the project using XCode.
-Once opened, you should be able to simply run the project.
-You may then need to change the bundle identifier in the signing in & capabilities tab if this throws an error, as for all downloaded XCode projects.
-Note, the app requires the use of the devices camera and as such will require an apple device with one to be used to run and test the app.
-The app also contains a test suite which can be run using command + U.
+In order to install the app, you must be running macOS.
+Start by cloning or downloading the repo and open the project using XCode.
+Next, you need to download the object recognition model from - https://developer.apple.com/machine-learning/models/.
+After doing so, drag this into the project navigation tab.
+Ensure that the model name and the model read in the VisionObjectRecognitionViewController are the same.
+After this, you should be able to simply run the project.
+Note that you may need to change the bundle identifier in the signing in & capabilities tab if this throws an error, as for all downloaded XCode projects.
+The app also requires the use of the devices camera and as such will require an apple device with one to be used to run and test the app.
+Finally, you can run the test suite by running using command + U.

 ## Support